quartz medicare supplement

 Quartz Medicare supplement eligibility and enrollment

-You are eligible to enroll in Senior Choice if you are disabled or age 65 or older, enrolled in Medicare Parts A and B, and are a Wisconsin resident on the initial effective date of the policy.
-You cannot be covered by Medicaid (BadgerCare) or a Medicare Advantage plan and also have Senior Choice.
+You are eligible to enroll in Quartz’s Medicare Supplement plan if you are disabled or age 65 or older, enrolled in Medicare Parts A and B, and are a Wisconsin resident on the initial effective date of the policy.
+You cannot be covered by Medicaid (BadgerCare) or a Medicare Advantage plan and also have Quartz Medicare Supplement.

 Open Enrollment Period

 Each Medicare beneficiary has an Open Enrollment Period.
-During this time, enrollment in a Medicare Supplement plan is guaranteed.
+During this time, enrollment in a supplement plan from Medicare is guaranteed.
 A supplement plan cannot turn down the applicant’s enrollment request (as long as all eligibility criteria are met).

 This period lasts for the six calendar months immediately following enrollment in Medicare Parts A and B.

 Coverage with Quartz Medicare Supplement will begin the first of the month following the completion of an application unless a member requests a different date (as coverage can actually begin on any day of the month).

 The effective date can also be delayed and begin up to three months following the date of the application if a member chooses.